singhalpiyush12/pollsapp/README.md

-# pollsapp
+# Pollsapp
-A simple polls app from DJANGO documentation
+A simple polls app from DJANGO documentation.